 Those sorts of pain tend to be more common during the day when you’re bearing weight on your hips or using them for movement.
 Outer hip pain tends to be related to muscles, tendons and ligaments.
 Like arthritis, these symptoms are nearly as likely to occur at night as during the day.
 The important thing to remember is that no matter what’s causing your hip pain and when it occurs, it needs to be evaluated.
 Having your hip pain properly diagnosed is the first step toward getting relief.
 Plus, early evaluation and treatment can prevent underlying problems from getting worse.

 Some types of hip pain benefit from a little gentle exercise and stretching during the day.
 Does your job require a lot of sitting or standing?
-You might be more prone to pain in your lower back and hips.
-The same is true if you’re really physically active, especially if you’re usually relatively sedentary.
+If so, you might be more prone to pain in your lower back and hips.
+The same is true if you’re really physically active, and using your legs and hips to exercise often.
+If you are normally sedentary and begin to exercise frequently, this can be a cause of sudden hip pain.
+We recommend gradually easing into an exercise program, allowing your hips and joint to follow suit.
 Gentle stretching loosens stiff muscles and improves circulation in the area so you’re more comfortable while you sleep.

 If nighttime hip pain is common, consider taking a pain reliever before bed.
 A warm bath or shower or a deep massage are other options worth considering, especially if your pain is related to muscles and other soft tissues.
 You might benefit from a heating pad or an ice pack, depending on the underlying cause of your pain.